Table of Contents

 Gastric Dilatation-Volvulus, also known as bloat, is a life-threatening condition that affects large, deep-chested dogs like Golden Retrievers and German Shepherds.
 This happens especially if the dogs are fed one large meal a day, which they eat rapidly.

-Bloat occurs when the stomach gets distended with gas or air and then it twists.
-The poor dog is then unable to vomit or belch in order to be able to rid itself of the excess air in his stomach.
+Bloat occurs when the stomach gets distended with gas or air, and then it twists.
+The poor dog is then unable to vomit or belch in order to rid itself of the excess air in his stomach.
 This then impedes the normal return of blood to the heart.
-His blood pressure will drop and the dog will go into shock.
+His blood pressure will drop, and the dog will go into shock.

 There are a variety of allergies that some German Shepherds suffer from.
 These allergies range from food to contact allergies.
 Allergy symptoms in dogs can be similar to symptoms in people.
 If your German Shepherd is scratching, rubbing his face a great deal, or licking at his paws, you should suspect that he has an allergy.
 Have him checked by your vet to find out for sure, and get recommendations on how to alleviate the symptoms by eliminating the cause of the allergy.